 Initial visits take up to two hours.
-You will meet with a genetic counselor to talk about your health, your family history, and hereditary cancer risk.
+You will meet with a genetic counselor to talk about your health, family history and hereditary cancer risk.
 Some patients may also meet with a doctor at their first visit.
-The topics your genetics provider(s) will talk with you about include:

 - Your family and medical history focusing on cancer

 - The risk of cancer for you and your family due to genes, where you live and work, and lifestyle (such as what you eat, drink or smoke, how much physical activity you get) on cancer risk